-- 35. The firm shall establish policies and procedures requiring, for appropriate engagements, an engagement quality control review.
+- 35. The firm shall establish policies and procedures requiring, for appropriate engagements, an engagement quality control review that provides an objective evaluation of the significant judgments made by the engagement team and the conclusions reached in formulating the report.
 Such policies and procedures shall: - (a) Require an engagement quality control review for all audits of financial statements of listed entities; - (b) Set out criteria against which all other audits and reviews of historical financial information and other assurance and related services engagements shall be evaluated to determine whether an engagement quality control review should be performed; and (Ref: Para.
-A40) - (c) Require an engagement quality control review for all engagements, if any, meeting the criteria established in compliance with subparagraph (b). - 36.
+A41) - (c) Require an engagement quality control review for all engagements, if any, meeting the criteria established in compliance with subparagraph (b). - 36.
 The firm shall establish policies and procedures setting out the nature, timing and extent of an engagement quality control review.
 Such policies and procedures shall require that the engagement report not be dated until the completion of the engagement quality control review.
 (Ref: Para.
-A41-A42) [Issues A.3 and C.2] - 37.
-The firm shall establish policies and procedures to require the engagement quality control review to include: - (a) discussion of relevant matters with the engagement partner; - (b) review of the financial statements or other subject matter information and the proposed report; - (c) evaluation of the significant judgments made by the engagement team; - (d) review of engagement documentation relating to the significant judgments and the conclusions reached; - (e) evaluation of the conclusions reached in formulating the report and consideration of whether the proposed report is appropriate.
+A42-A43) - 37.
+The firm shall establish policies and procedures to require the engagement quality control review to include: - (a) Discussion of significant matters with the engagement partner; - (b) Review of the financial statements or other subject matter information and the proposed report; - (c) Review of selected engagement documentation relating to significant judgments the engagement team made and the conclusions it reached; and - (d) Evaluation of the conclusions reached in formulating the report and consideration of whether the proposed report is appropriate.
 (Ref: Para.
-A43) [Issues C.2 and E.1]
+A44) - 38.
+For audits of financial statements of listed entities, the firm shall establish policies and procedures to require the engagement quality control review to also include consideration of the following: - (a) The engagement team's evaluation of the firm's independence in relation to the specific engagement;

-- 38. For audits of financial statements of listed entities, the firm shall establish policies and procedures to require the engagement quality control review to also include consideration of the following: - (a) The engagement team's evaluation of the firm's independence in relation to the specific engagement; and - (b) Whether appropriate consultation has taken place on matters involving differences of opinion or other difficult or contentious matters, and the conclusions arising from those consultations.
+- (b) Whether appropriate consultation has taken place on matters involving differences of opinion or other difficult or contentious matters, and the conclusions arising from those consultations; and - (c) Whether documentation selected for review reflects the work performed in relation to the significant judgments made and supports the conclusions reached.
 (Ref: Para.
-A44-A45) [Issues C.2 and E.1]
+A45-A46)